Jhonan01/6dof_cartesian_motion/README.md

     1.0 1.0 1.0 0 45 90

+6. Running Unit Tests

+    Forward kinematics output dimensions

+    Inverse kinematics for known reachable positions

+    Joint limit boundary checks

+    Cartesian trajectory interpolation

+   To run the tests, execute the following command from the project root:

+    ```bash
+    python -m unittest discover -s tests
+    ```

-6. Observe the robot arm moving smoothly to the target pose, with printed joint angles and a 3D visualization.
+7. Observe the robot arm moving smoothly to the target pose, with printed joint angles and a 3D visualization.

-7. To exit, type `sair` or `exit`.
+8. To exit, type `sair` or `exit`.